PhoenixTales/phoenix-docs/appendix/behind-the-scenes/team.md

 The games I am waiting for right now are mostly Indie Games.
 The only exception would be [Alice 3](https://www.americanmcgee.com/) (update 2023: in the meantime it failed :`(), [Ready or Not](https://www.youtube.com/watch?v=hdJI3_8zG7A) and [Hellblade II](https://ninjatheory.com/).
 The project I am looking forward to the most is [Beta Decay](https://www.youtube.com/watch?v=AHqHYhX2tAI) (the artstyle almost exactly fits to my aesthetical preference as to what I would expect a Cyberpunk game to be), then there is [Gloomwood](https://www.youtube.com/watch?v=wGzx-sElP-I), [Derelikt](https://visuwyg.itch.io/derelikt), [Compound Fracture](https://www.youtube.com/watch?v=7hdkmGLO0vQ) and new to the list (as of December 2023): [Bloodthief](https://www.youtube.com/watch?v=zpTcXky_8yo).

 #### What is your favourite music?
-I would say, my favourites are: Have A Nice Life, Lost in Kiev, Being as an Ocean, Ólafur Arnalds, Электрофорез, Clint Mansell (The Fountain), Ghostly Kisses, She Wants Revenge, Tool, A Perfect Circle, Rage Against the Machine, Nine Inch Nails, Interpol, Nu-Metal stuff like Limp Bizkit and all kinds of music from the late 1990s and early 2000s.
+I would say, my favourites are: Have A Nice Life, Lost in Kiev, Being as an Ocean, Ólafur Arnalds, Clann, Sol Invictus, Clint Mansell (The Fountain), Ghostly Kisses, She Wants Revenge, Tool, A Perfect Circle, Rage Against the Machine, Nine Inch Nails, Interpol, Nu-Metal stuff like the early Linkin Park and all kinds of music from the late 1990s and early 2000s.

 #### Any books you would like to recommend?
 Hard question.
 But what I would like to recommend to everyone are the Memoirs of Vinoba Bhave: [Moved by Love](https://archive.org/details/MovedByLove-English-VinobaBhave).
 Nothing has influenced my thinking as much as Vinoba; he combined Vedanta and Anarchy, he practiced what he dreamed of more than anyone I ever heard of and his idea to unite the quest for internal liberation with the pursuit of a socio-economic revolution and to think them as mutual dependent from each other, that inspires me ever since.